Shorzinator/CodeBrief/docs/development/contributing.md

-# Contributing to ContextCraft
+# Contributing to codebrief

-Thank you for your interest in contributing to ContextCraft!
+Thank you for your interest in contributing to codebrief!
 We welcome contributions from developers of all skill levels.
 This guide will help you get started with contributing to our project.

 ## 📋 Table of Contents